 Course Assessment: There is an external SQA exam which is graded.
 There are two question papers requiring candidates to apply knowledge and skills acquired across the course to unseen situations.
 One of the papers is non-calculator.

-Homework: At least 5 hours per week.
-This will be a mixture of textbook exercises and review of notes taken in class to consolidate new learning formal hand-in homework exercises with feedback from the teacher •
+- textbook exercises and review of notes taken in class to consolidate new learning - formal hand-in homework exercises with feedback from the teacher